dsc-courses/dsc80-2023-fa/syllabus.md

 ### Discussions and Lab Reflections

-Starting in Week 2, discussions will be held in-person on Wednesdays from 5-5:50PM in [Mandeville Auditorium B-210], the same room as lecture.
+Starting in Week 2, discussions will be held in-person on Friday from 10-10:50AM in [Center Hall 212].
 Discussion sections will be podcasted.

 You'll spend the vast majority of your time in this course on [labs](#labs) and [projects](#projects), which you'll read more about in the sections below.
 The labs you complete each week will give you hands-on practice with the tools and techniques introduced in lectures.
 While completing the labs is important, it's also important to _reflect_ on your lab work once grades are released, and think about how you could have approached problems differently (e.g. more efficiently).